valarauca/func_swap/README.md

 ###Can I use non-Rust ABI's?

 Yes.
-If you start the macro with `@ABI:` The first argument is an `expr` of the ABI.
+If you start the macro with `ABI:` The first argument is an `expr` of the ABI.
 This looks like:

 ```rust
 modfunc!(ABI: "C", swap_function, functionptrname, function(args: yada)
 ```

-This feature is no tested heavily YMMV.
-It also should be noted the default function will remain a native function.
+This feature is not tested heavily, YMMV.
+It also should be noted the default function will remain a native "Rust" function.
+But the function that _can_ be swapped will be the the alien ABI.